WenzyWong/bacNeo/README.md

         -o Output directory path.
         -t Number of threads (Default threads = 16).
         -k Kraken2 database directory path.
           -l Taxonomy level you would like to generate.
              Taxonomy levels include: 'd' for Domain, 'p' for Phylum, 'c' for Class, 'o'for Order, 'f' for Family, 'g' for Genus, and 's' for Species.
              Please ensure the level(s) you input is(are) included above.
-If you want to calculate bacterial counts in multiple levels, e.g., in genus and species level, you could input the characters one by one, e.g., -l g -l s.
+             If you would like to calculate bacterial counts in multiple levels, you could input the characters one by one, e.g., -l g -l s.
         If you have multiple sample files and want to run this command repeatedly, it is recommended to make independent directory for each sample.
     ```